Steinhaus Filtration and Stable Paths in the Mapper: Acknowledgment

-S-paths defined by Purvine et al.~\cite{purvine2018reprentational} are similar to stable paths when we realize that covers can be modeled as hypergraphs, and vice versa.
-Stable paths incorporate the size of each cover elements (or hyperedges), normalizing the weights by relative size.
+The notion of S-paths \cite{purvine2018reprentational} is similar to stable paths if we model covers as hypergraphs, and vice versa.
+Stable paths incorporate the size of each cover element (or hyperedges), normalizing the weights by relative size.
 This perspective allows us to compare different parts of the resulting structure which may have wildly difference sizes of covers.
 In this context, a large overlap of small elements is considered more meaningful than a proportionally small intersection of large elements.

-In Section \ref{ssec:recsys}, we show how the cover filtration and stable paths can be applied in the context of recommendation systems.
+In Section \ref{ssec:recsys}, we show how the Steinhaus filtration and stable paths can be applied in the context of recommendation systems.
 Our viewpoint on recommendation systems is similar to work of graph-based recommendation systems.
 This is an active area of research and we believe our new perspective of interpreting such systems as covers and filtrations will yield useful tools for advancing the field.
 The general approach of graph-based recommendation systems is to model the data as a bipartite graph, with one set of nodes representing the recommendation items and the other set representing the recommendees.
 We can interpret a bipartite graph as a cover, either with elements being the recommendees covering the items, or elements being the items covering the recommendees.